jolliebees/mochachai/README.md

 👋  Hi, I’m @mochachai

-🌺 I'm a student in software engineering and a web developer.
+🌺 I'm a software engineering and a web developer.

 🌺 I enjoy learning new things.